 We are a Dementia Friendly organisation and recognise the importance of promoting physical and mental health and wellbeing.
 We commit to work in partnership with those delivering local services to help to promote these important messages.
 We want to reduce the isolation and loneliness of people in Barry through our community events, mayoral visits, coffee mornings and charity activities.
 We care about the wellbeing of all people in Barry and how we can help to promote this.
 We are working towards White Ribbon status and champion ending violence against women.

 We think that our town is and should be inclusive.
 We already engage with a diverse range of people from a number of backgrounds and community groups, but we need to do more to ensure that we listen to all views from all communities.
-We want to ensure that young people in Barry have equality of opportunity, so we are setting up a new Barry Youth Council to listen to young people’s views.
+We want to ensure that young people in Barry have equality of opportunity, so we have set up a new Barry Youth Council to listen to young people’s views.
 We ensure that all our staff and councillors can access Equality and Diversity training to make sure we can be as inclusive as possible.